Portland-class cruiser: Comparison with previous cruiser designs

 The Portland class was generally longer than the Northampton class by about 10 ft and featured a revised bow shape.
 They were otherwise generally similar to the Northampton class, with an extended forecastle to improve sea-keeping abilities.
 Their masts were reduced as compared to the Northampton class in order to reduce top weight.

-When completed, the Pensacola class displaced less than expected, at 9,100 t, which was 1,000 t less than expected, and were found to be greatly deficient in their protection.
+When completed, the Pensacola class displaced 9,100 t, which was 1,000 t less than expected, and were found to be greatly deficient in their protection.
 For the following Northampton class, the armor protection was increased to 1,057 t with 3 in of armor along the main belt.
 Still, these ships only displaced between 9,050 t and 9,300 t While the Portland-class cruisers were more heavily armored than the preceding classes, this problem was found to be so significant that in fiscal year 1929, an entirely different design was formulated for a new class of cruisers, the New Orleans class.
 Several of the Portland hulls were then converted to New Orleans hulls during construction.

 The Portland class were also designed with more advanced armament in mind.
 Their main guns were the first to be specially designed to fire long-point projectiles with a streamlined shape, which increased the guns' range when compared with older cruiser guns.
 Such projectiles were in use by ships of the Imperial Japanese Navy, which until that point out-ranged U.S. cruisers with their firepower.
 The New Orleans class was designed with these lessons in mind, intended to create a better balance between protection, armament and speed.